-The Company is required to conduct an annual review of intangible assets for potential impairment including the intangible asset of \$107,511, which is not subject to amortization due to its indefinite useful life.
-This intangible asset relates to the exemption of Medallion, acquired in April 2002, under the MSA agreement, which states payments under the MSA continue in perpetuity.
-(See Note 6) As a result, the Company believes it will realize the benefit of the exemption for the foreseeable future.
+The Company has recorded a long-lived intangible asset of \$107,511 which relates to the exemption of The Medallion Company Inc. ("Medallion"), acquired in April 2002, under the MSA agreement, which states payments under the MSA continue in perpetuity.
+An an annual review of this intangible asset is conducted for potential impairment as the Medallion exemption is not subject to amortization due to its indefinite useful life (Note 3).
+As a result, the Company believes it will realize the benefit of the exemption for the foreseeable future.

-Other intangible assets, included in other assets, consisting of trademarks are amortized using the straight-line method over 10 years and had no net book value of at December 31, 2010 and 2009.
-The amortization expense related to the intangible assets was \$0, \$8, and \$7 in 2010, 2009, and 2008, respectively.
-In connection with the restructuring of Vector Tobacco, the Company recorded an impairment charge of approximately \$38 related to Quest trademark agreements, which is included as a component of "Operating, selling, general and administrative charges" in the Company's consolidated statement of operations for the year ended December 31, 2009.
+Trademarks are amortized using the straight-line method over ten years and had no net book value at December 31, 2011 and 2010.
+The amortization expense related to the trademarks was \$0, \$0, and \$8 in 2011, 2010, and 2009, respectively.

+In connection with the restructuring of Vector Tobacco in 2009, the Company recorded an impairment charge of approximately \$38 related to Quest trademark agreements, which is included as a component of operating, selling, administrative and general expenses in the Company's statement of operations for the year ended December 31, 2009.